 You will actively participate in appraisals, Energy Institute team meetings, Technical Team meetings and meeting your self-development needs.

 You will work in accordance with Energy Institute agreed policies, procedures and practice, including revenue practice, health & safety at work requirements and equal opportunities.
-You will be knowledgeable about GDPR and maintain the strictest standards of confidentiality with regards to the data submitted
+You will be knowledgeable about GDPR and maintain the strictest standards of confidentiality with regards to the data submitted.

-Lead on G+ H&S incident data:
+Lead on G+ and SafetyOn H&S incident data

 - Present H&S incident data to monitor industry performance and H&S trends and to identify H&S risks.
-It is essential that this analysis helps industry to make improvements in order to increase safety in the global offshore wind industry.
+It is essential that this analysis helps industry to make improvements in order to increase safety in the wind industry.

 - Improve the quality of the data that is submitted by members, and explore other data or KPIs to collect, to give industry further insight into how the sector is performing and can improve.